ubports/crossbuilder/README.md

 crossbuilder
 ```

 Crossbuilder by default builds for armhf architecture.
-To build for arm64 run:
+If a device is connected, it should detect the devices architecture.
+In case for some reason the architecture needs to be explicitely specified, it can be set like this:
 ```bash
 crossbuilder --architecture=arm64
 ```